Curated clips & commentary

 Always a master of reinvention, here the erstwhile Davy Jones sneaks in a vibrant homage to James Dean’s Rebel Without a Cause look at Johnny Carson’s Burbank studio.

 When I first saw him live at The Warfield in San Francisco, Bowie remarkably carried his prime years forward to 1997 opening with “Quicksand” from Hunky Dory.
 Never without a mime or sleight of hand, it was a rare privilege to witness his wit and presence first hand.
-His intro to Jean Genie at The Warfield: “This is an old blues song that was telegraphed to me at the time of my birth in 1947.”
+To wit his intro to Jean Genie at The Warfield: “This is an old blues song that was telegraphed to me at the time of my birth in 1947.”
 Seven years later I saw him again at the Berkeley Community Theater, dressed as a sailor, he suprisingly re-channeled his androgyne identity into what was to be his last tour.

 A westerner with some Buddhist views, he kept a Balinese style place in the Caribbean and had his ashes scattered in a Nagben Ceremony in Bali.
-Ashes to ashes – as ever blurring the line of whether life imitated art or art life.
+Ashes to ashes was a just a splice off Bowie’s seemingly infinite tape loop of art imitating life imitating art.

 Bob Dylan and The Band’s The Bootleg Series Vol. 11: The Basement Tapes Complete was first called The Great White Wonder in 1967-8.
 It began the bootleg LP craze and later defined Americana.
 Not to mention a T-Bone Burnette produced record and spinoff band with Elvis Costello, Marcus Mumford and others called The New Basement Tapes.